 -

-Parking: Stadium parking is expensive (200–500 MXN ≈ $10–$25 USD) and fills up fast—park at a metro station and take a shuttle instead.
-Use ParkWhiz Mexico to pre-book parking spots.
+Parking: Stadium parking is expensive (200–500 MXN ≈ $10–$25 USD) and fills up fast—park at a metro station and take the free stadium shuttle instead.
+Use ParkWhiz to pre-book parking spots (US/Canada only; in Mexico, book through your rental company or hotel).

 -

 Road Rules: Mexico drives on the right (same as USA/Canada).
-Speed limits are in kilometers per hour (km/h), and seatbelts are mandatory.
-Avoid driving in Mexico City during rush hour (7–10 AM, 6–9 PM)—traffic is chaotic!
+Speed limits are in kilometers per hour (km/h), and seatbelts are mandatory for all vehicle occupants.
+Avoid driving in Mexico City during rush hour (7–10 AM, 6–9 PM)—severe gridlock delays all transit.

 💡 Fan-Tested Mexico Travel Hacks (Game-Changers!)